JohnONolan/socialweb-embed/README.md

 - **Twitter** - link to your twitter profile (optional)
 - **Bluesky** - link to your bluesky profile (optional)

+### Customizing & self-hosting

+It's just an HTML page that runs on GitHub pages.
+Fork this repo, deploy main branch to GitHub pages, and modify however you like.

 ---

 Copyright (c) 2025 John O'Nolan - Released under the [MIT license](LICENSE).